Average Repair Costs for Six Common Heat Pump Problems

 • Replace outdoor fan motor: $250–$650

-• Repair refrigerant leak: Depends on the type of refrigerant your heat pump uses.
-R-22 Freon is pricier since it’s no longer being produced.
+• Repair refrigerant leak: Depends on the kind of refrigerant your heat pump uses.
+R-22 Freon is more expensive since it’s no longer being manufactured.

 • Seal leaky ductwork: Depends on house size.

-If your heat pump won’t turn on after switching the thermostat, the problem is probably linked to your new thermostat.
+If your heat pump won’t turn on after switching the thermostat, the problem is probably connected to your new thermostat.
 While you can install just about any thermostat with a furnace, the same isn’t accurate for heat pumps, especially if you need backup or emergency heating.

-A couple other common thermostat problems include:
+A couple other typical thermostat problems involve:

-• Wiring was done incorrectly.
+• Wiring was done wrong.

 • Thermostat isn’t communicating with heat pump.